rsm-wew068/mgta466-scalable-analytics/README.md

-# MGTA 466: Scalable Analytics - Programming Assignments
+# MGTA 466: Scalable Analytics

 This repository contains the programming assignments for MGTA 466: Scalable Analytics course.
 Each assignment builds upon the previous ones, teaching students progressively more advanced concepts in distributed computing, big data processing, and cloud-based analytics.